zenitogr/Computer-Agent/src/agent/system/prompt/ally_tree.md

 When interacting with the system, break down the main problem into smaller, manageable sub-problems and solve them step by step.
 Your response must follow this strict format:

 <Option>
-  <Thought>Explanation of why you are using this specific tool and what you expect it to accomplish after fully analyzing the ally tree.</Thought>
+  <Thought>Provide a detailed explanation of why you chose this particular tool for the task and what you expect to achieve by applying it, based on your analysis of the A11y tree and the current state of the system.</Thought>
   <Action-Name>Tool Name</Action-Name>
   <Action-Input>{{'param1':'value1',...}}</Action-Input>
   <Observation></Observation>